Technical Calculator

 Total Units Sold

-The lifo fifo calculator estimates the remaining value of inventory and cost of goods sold(COGS) by using the FIFO and LIFO method.
-The product inventory management becomes easy with the assistance of this calculator for first-in-first-out and last-in-last-out.
+The lifo fifo calculator estimates the closing cost of stock and value of products bought(COGS) by means of the use of the FIFO and LIFO technique.
+The product inventory management becomes clean with the assistance of this calculator for first-in-first-out and closing-in-closing-out.

-It is referred to as a company’s goods in three stages of production including:
+it's far referred to as a enterprise’s goods in three degrees of production inclusive of:

-3. The items that are finished and ready for sale
+3. The gadgets that are completed and geared up for sale

-In other terms, you just get the goods that the company has in the starting, very next, add the material that is purchased to generate more goods, then, subtract the goods that the company sold, the COGS is an acronym for the cost of goods sold, and the result is what remains – are said to be as an inventory.
+In other phrases, you simply get the products that the organization has inside the starting, very subsequent, upload the fabric that is purchased to generate more goods, then, subtract the products that the employer sold, the COGS is an acronym for the cost of products bought, and the end result is what stays – are said to be as an inventory.

 BI+ Net Purchases −COGS=EI